setris/notes/git_memo.md

 ### Diff specific versions of a file

-Compare the current (the version in your working tree) `foo.txt` with the revision at `HEAD`:
+Compare the current (the version in your working tree) `foo.txt` with the `foo.txt` at `HEAD`:

     git diff HEAD:foo.txt foo.txt

+The general syntax is `revision:filename`.
 There are many ways of specifying a revision (e.g. SHA-1 hash), which you can use in the above example instead of `HEAD`